istio/istio.io/content/docs/tasks/security/plugin-ca-cert/index.md

-On an offline machine with good security (restricted access), follow the `Create the root pair` and the `Create the intermediate pair` sections in this [guide](https://jamielinux.com/docs/openssl-certificate-authority/) to create the keys and certificates for your root and intemediate CA.
+On an offline machine with good security (restricted access), follow the `Create the root pair` and the `Create the intermediate pair` sections in this [guide](https://jamielinux.com/docs/openssl-certificate-authority/) to create the keys and certificates for your root and intermediate CA.

 After the certificates and keys are created, the root certificate is in `/root/ca/certs/ca.cert.pem`,